10 considerations when purchasing a PSA solution

 With so many PSA software programs on the market, it’s imperative to choose a platform that offers a wide range of features.
 You don’t want to be forced to use several different platforms to gain the functionality you need to operate your business.
 Popular PSA features you should look for include: billing, time tracking, agreement management, client management, project management, and dashboards & reports.

 #2: Flexibility to meet your unique system and business requirements

 Not all PSAs work for all types of businesses and companies, so you’ll want to know what types of functionality to prioritize for your specific business needs.
 For example, some PSA solutions only run on certain operating systems.
 If your workforce uses only Windows computers, this may not be a problem but if you operate on other systems, you’ll need to ensure everything syncs together properly.
 When noting your list of system requirements, the first step is to classify between your Must-Haves and your Nice-to-Haves and ensure the PSAs you’re considering meet those needs.

-One of the main reasons companies implement a professional services automation (PSA) system is to access reports and have a holistic view into their company’s health—helping them keep tabs on key performance indicators.
+One of the main reasons companies implement a PSA system is to access reports and have a holistic view into their company’s health—helping them keep tabs on key performance indicators.
 Managers can quickly identify how their teams are performing and who is a top performer.

 #4: Intuitive UI

 When shopping for a PSA, consider how easy or intuitive the interface is.
 We’re not simply talking about being aesthetically pleasing, but are the steps a user needs to take to get to a certain action intuitive?
 Ask yourself whether the end users in your organization would have an easy time understanding and adapting to the new system.